Lionfish: Ecology and behavior

 Pterois species can live from 5 to 15 years and have complex courtship and mating behaviors.
 Females frequently release two mucus-filled egg clusters, which can contain as many as 15,000 eggs.
+In total, they can lay up about 2 million eggs per year.

 All species are aposematic; they have conspicuous coloration with boldly contrasting stripes and wide fans of projecting spines, advertising their ability to defend themselves.

 Prey

-Pterois prey mostly on small fish, invertebrates, and mollusks, with up to six different species of prey found in the gastrointestinal tracts of some specimens.
-Lionfish feed most actively in the morning.
-Lionfish are skilled hunters, using specialized swim bladder muscles to provide precise control of their location in the water column, allowing them to alter their center of gravity to better attack prey.
+Pterois species prey mostly on small fish, invertebrates, and mollusks, with up to six different species of prey found in the gastrointestinal tracts of some specimens.
+Lionfish feed most actively in the morning; they are skilled hunters, using specialized swim bladder muscles to provide precise control of their location in the water column, allowing them to alter their center of gravity the better to attack prey.
 They blow jets of water while approaching prey, which serves to confuse them and alter the orientation of the prey so that the smaller fish is facing the lionfish.
-This results in a higher degree of predatory efficiency as head-first capture is easier for the lionfish.
+This results in a higher degree of predatory efficiency, as head-first capture is easier for the lionfish.
 The lionfish then spreads its large pectoral fins and swallows its prey in a single motion.

 Predators and parasites

-Aside from instances of larger lionfish individuals engaging in cannibalism on smaller individuals, adult lionfish have few identified natural predators, likely due to the effectiveness of their venomous spines: when threatened, a lionfish will orient its body to keep its dorsal fin pointed at the predator, even if this means swimming upsidedown.
-This does not always save it, however: moray eels, bluespotted cornetfish, and large groupers have been observed preying on lionfish.
+Moray eels, bluespotted cornetfish, barracuda, and large groupers have been observed preying on lionfish.
 Sharks are also believed to be capable of preying on lionfish with no ill effects from their spines.

 Park officials of the Roatan Marine Park in Honduras have attempted to train sharks to feed on lionfish to control the invasive populations in the Caribbean.
-The Bobbit worm, an ambush predator, has been filmed preying upon lionfish in Indonesia.
+The bobbit worm, an ambush predator, has been filmed preying upon lionfish in Indonesia.
 Predators of larvae and juvenile lionfish remain unknown, but may prove to be the primary limiting factor of lionfish populations in their native range.
+In Texas and Florida, where lionfish are regarded as an invasive species, scuba divers and breath-hold divers are encouraged to capture lionfish for sport and food.

 Parasites of lionfish have rarely been observed, and are assumed to be infrequent.
 They include isopods and leeches.